Pacific hagfish: Movement

+Conservation

+Conservation status for this species is data deficient.
+Demand for hagfish has increased despite the limited amount of stock assessment data, and more data on their reproductive ecology is needed to make informed management decisions.
+However, the low reproductive rate of hagfishes is concerning to the health of active fisheries.

 Use by humans

 There is a well-developed hagfish fishery on the US West Coast that mostly supplies the Asian leather-market.
 Hagfish-skin clothing, belts, or other accessories are advertised and sold as "yuppie leather" or "eel-skin".